Windz-GameDev/CAP-4874-Intro-to-Data-Analytics-Lab-3/README.md

 -PyCharm was the primary development IDE for this lab.

 https://colab.research.google.com/
--Google Collab was a secondary development enviroment for this lab, used for development and testing of the script for questions (9-10).
+-Google Collab was a secondary development enviroment for this lab, used for additional development and testing of the script for the questions (9-10).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------